 Elementary special needs self-contained classes shall have a maximum class size of ten (10).
 Secondary special needs self-contained classes shall have a maximum class size of thirteen (13).
 Any compensation for classes that exceed ten (10) for Elementary and thirteen (13) for Secondary shall be in line with established procedures.

-Special needs resource caseload shall be limited to thirty (30) students which includes students receiving Intervention.
+Special needs resource Resource/Inclusion and Intensive Instructional Strategists;(Inclusion) caseloads shall be limited to thirty (30) students which includes students receiving Intervention.

 Title I caseload shall be limited to thirty-eight (38) students which includes students receiving Intervention.